t-mart/find-torrent-files/README.md

 Well, now you're in a pickle if you want to re-add this torrent to your client.
 You don't know where the large file is and you don't want to re-download the whole thing (your ratio is already low enough).
-You may be able to do this manually for a few instances, but what if you have hundreds of torrents?
+You may be able to do this manually for a few torrents, but what if you have hundreds?

 Or, you may have gotten rid of some small supplemental files (e.g., `.nfo` or subtitle files) but still have the large file somewhere on your system.
-These are tolerable to redownload (by our standards).
+These are tolerable to redownload (by my standards).

 **Enter `find-torrent-files`**: This script helps you find the large file in your filesystem and verify that it matches the torrent's metadata.
 Small amounts